Informed Consent Checklist

 - Information about the consequences of DNA typing if human genetic research is anticipated.

-- Specific and meaningful description of what will be used or disclosed.
+- Specific and meaningful description of the PHI to be used or disclosed.

-- The name or other specific identification of the person, or class of persons, to whom the covered entity may make the requested use or disclosure.
+- The name or other specific identification of the person, or class of persons, who may use the PHI or to whom the covered entity may make the requested disclosure.

-- Statement regarding the right of the individual to revoke the authorization in writing, and the limits of that right.
+- Statement regarding the right of the individual to revoke the authorization in writing, the limits of that right, and instructions on how to exercise such right.

-- Statement regarding ability or inability to condition treatment, payment, enrollment or eligibility for benefits on the authorization
+- Statement regarding ability or inability to condition treatment, payment, enrollment or eligibility for benefits on the Authorization and, if applicable, consequences of refusing to sign the Authorization.

 This information is designed to provide general guidance to you on the elements of human research consent.
 Always follow the specific requirements/forms/documents of the IRB to which you are planning to submit your proposal.